 - Nancy Stepan, Eradication, Introduction, Chapter 1, and Chapter 2, pages 6-65.

 January 9 and 11 – Migration and Borders

 - Krista Maglen. “‘The First Line of Defence’: British Quarantine and the Port Sanitary Authorities in the Nineteenth Century.”
 Social History of Medicine 15 (2002): 413-428.

 - Julia Rodriguez.
 “Inoculating against Barbarism?
 State Medicine and Immigrant Policy in Turn-of-the-Century Argentina.”
 Science in Context 19 (2006): 357-380.

 - Amy Fairchild.
 “The Rise and Fall of the Medical Gaze: The Political Economy of Immigrant Medical Inspection in Modern America.”
 Science in Context 19, no. 3 (2006): 337–56.

 January 16 and 18 – Health in Schools

 - Mona Gleason.
 “Race, Class, and Health: School Medical Inspection and ‘Healthy’ Children in British Columbia, 1890 to 1930.”
 Canadian Bulletin of Medical History 19 (2002): 95-112.

 - Mary Anne Poutanen.
 “Containing and Preventing Contagious Disease: Montreal’s Protestant School Board and Tuberculosis, 1900-1947.”
 Canadian Bulletin of Medical History 23 (2006): 401-428.

-January 19 and 21 – Health and Borders
+January 23 and 25 – Health and Race